 Costa Rica is a small Central American country but although small in size (just under 20,000 square miles), Costa Rica is overflowing with natural wonders and exotic tropical beauty.

 No matter who you are or where you are from, Caravan’s well-planned Costa Rica vacations will astound you.
 Stops include Arenal volcano, one of the country’s most famous volcanos, plus some of the most popular attractions in the country:

 - Hiking or walking through tropical virgin rainforests and cloud forests

 - Relaxing on white sandy beaches at world class resorts

-- Exploring wildlife refuges, nature reserves, and protected turtle nesting beaches
+- Exploring wildlife refuges, nature reserves, and protected sea turtle nesting beaches

 - Taking in jungle river cruises and bird watching cruises